Rocket47/Rocket47.github.io/_posts/25-05-29-four-post-first-pet-project.markdown

 More about the algorithm you can see on the [wikipedia](https://en.wikipedia.org/wiki/Round-robin)

-Also I like this tutorial for better undestanding where is it used [youtube channel](https://www.youtube.com/watch?v=TxjIlNYRZ5M)
+Also, I like this tutorial for better understanding where it is used [youtube channel](https://www.youtube.com/watch?v=TxjIlNYRZ5M)

 ##### Step 1.
 Made a development plan
 <img src="https://rocket47.github.io/roundrobinplan.jpeg" alt="alt text" width="700"/>